wheelercj/Parhelion/README.md

 19. Create a `.env` file in the project's root with the environment variables described in the next steps.
 20. Create a [Discord API Application](https://discord.com/developers/applications) and an environment variable for it called `discord_bot_secret_token`.
 Enable the server members intent and the message content intent.
 You can see which permissions the bot needs in the `get_bot_invite_link` function near the top of [cogs/utils/common.py](https://github.com/wheelercj/Parhelion/blob/main/cogs/utils/common.py).
 21. [Create a PostgreSQL server](https://docs.fedoraproject.org/en-US/quick-docs/postgresql/) and a `postgres_password` environment variable.
 If you will use postgres credentials different from the postgres defaults, also create other environment variables as necessary: `postgres_host`, `postgres_database`, `postgres_port`, `postgres_user`.
-22. [Create a GitHub personal access token](https://gist.github.com/beep-boop-82197842/4255864be63966b8618e332d1df30619) for making gists and environment variables called `alternate_github_gists_token` and `alternate_github_account_name`.
+22. [Create a GitHub personal access token](https://gist.github.com/beep-boop-82197842/4255864be63966b8618e332d1df30619) for making gists, and environment variables called `alternate_github_gists_token` and `alternate_github_account_name`.
 These are used to automatically create gists of any leaked bot tokens Parhelion detects to invalidate the tokens and protect Discord bots (including itself).
 You might want to create a separate GitHub account for this.
 23. If you will use the owner-only `gist` command, create a GitHub personal access token for making gists and an environment variable called `main_github_gists_token`.
-24. Change the bot's developer settings in the `DevSettings` class near the top of settings.py.
+24. Change the bot's developer settings in the `DevSettings` class near the top of common.py.
 25. Create a new systemd service unit file named mybot.service with `sudo systemctl edit --force --full mybot.service` with the contents shown below.
 The file should appear in `/etc/systemd/system/`.
 26. Reload systemd with `sudo systemctl daemon-reload`.
 27. Start the bot with `sudo systemctl start mybot`.